Skip to content

 Finally, consider how difficult the tool will be to get up and running—and to maintain.
 The long-term success of your RAG system depends heavily on the quality and freshness of the data it pulls from.
 If your system retrieves outdated information, it could provide customers or employees with incorrect answers about things like product features or internal policies.
 These are common challenges in RAG implementation that you can avoid with the right tool.
 When evaluating a tool, look at how easily it connects to your existing data sources.
 Ask yourself: How much effort will it take to keep the data synchronized and relevant?
 A tool with a straightforward setup and simple data management will save your team countless headaches.

-How to set up your enterprise RAG infrastructure
+A step-by-step guide to setting up your RAG infrastructure

 Setting up a RAG system is more than just plugging in a tool.
 It’s about building a strong foundation that can grow with your business.
 Getting the infrastructure right from the start ensures your RAG application is fast, secure, and genuinely useful.
 At Cake, we know that managing the full AI stack is key to success, and that begins with a thoughtful infrastructure plan.
 Let’s walk through the essential steps to get it right.